SonarSource/sonar-analyzer-commons/test-commons/README.md

 primary.addSecondary(secondaryRange, secondarymessage);
 fileIssues.addActualIssue(lineNumber, message, primary);

-// Note: Issue global to a file can be report at line 0 and asserted using "// Noncompliant@0 {{...}}"
+// Note: Issue global to a file can be reported at line 0 and asserted using "// Noncompliant@0 {{...}}"

 // at the end assert the result
 FileIssues.Report report = fileIssues.report();